Shanxi: Industry

 There are countless military-related industries in Shanxi due to its geographic location and history as the former base of the Chinese Communist Party and the People's Liberation Army.
 Taiyuan Satellite Launch Centre, one of China's three satellite launch centers, is located in the middle of Shanxi with China's largest stockpile of nuclear missiles.

 Many private corporations, in joint ventures with the state-owned mining corporations, have invested billions of dollars in the mining industry of Shanxi.
 Hong Kong billionaire Li Ka-shing made one of his largest investments ever in China in exploiting coal gas in Shanxi.
 Foreign investors include mining companies from Canada, the United States, Japan, the United Kingdom, Germany and Italy.

 The mining-related companies include Daqin Railway Co.
 Ltd., which runs one of the busiest and most technologically advanced railways in China, connecting Datong and Qinhuangdao exclusively for coal shipping.
 The revenue of Daqin Railway Co.
 Ltd. is among the highest among Shanxi companies due to its export of coal to Japan, Korea, and Southeast Asia.

 Shanxi's nominal GDP in 2011 was 1110.0 billion yuan (US$176.2 billion), ranked 21st in China.
 Its per-capita GDP was 21,544 yuan (US$3,154).

 Shanxi is affected by cases of bad working conditions in coal mining and other heavy industries.
 Thousands of workers have died every year in those industries.
 Cases of child labour abuse were discovered in 2011.
 The central government has responded by increasing oversight, including the suspension of four coal mines in August 2021, as well as ongoing investigations in Shanxi and neighboring Shaanxi.

+On 22 May 2026, an explosion at the Liushenyu coal mine in Shanxi killed 82 people and injured over 120.
+The disaster was linked to safety violations, unregistered workers, and secret tunnels, showing the risks in China's coal industry despite safety reforms and the country's push toward green energy.